Chapter 43:

 A Mythical Love Affair

 The queen was smaller than I imagined.
 Frailer, too.
 Yet she stood straight, her spine held by sheer will.
-Her eyes, wide, wet, unblinking, searched me as though she feared I might vanish if she dared to blink.
+Her wide, teary eyes searched my face relentlessly, as if she feared I would disappear before her very eyes should her gaze even flutter for a moment.
+Her eyes looked concerningly similar to mine.
 One trembling hand pressed against her lips.
 The other clutched tight to the king’s arm.

 Don’t cry.
 These are strangers.